coreymwamba/rdcalcon/README.md

 It's supposed to work as an endpoint.

-It currently follows the model described here: <http://www.coreymwamba.co.uk/testbed/caltest2.html> which is a vendor-agnostic ways of annotating events to HTML using RDFa.
+It currently follows the model described here: <http://www.coreymwamba.co.uk/testbed/caltest2.html> which is a vendor-agnostic way of annotating events to HTML using RDFa.